 medication errors

-The purpose of this section is to expand on the section on medication errors in the MedDRA Term Selection: Points to Consider (MTS:PTC) document and provides guidance on scenarios that are medication errors as well as scenarios that are not medication errors.
+The purpose of this section is to expand on the section on medication errors in the MedDRA Term Selection: Points to Consider (MTS:PTC) document and to provide guidance on scenarios that are medication errors as well as scenarios informative for medication errors or scenarios that are confused with medication errors.
 Additionally, guidance and examples of coding of some scenarios are provided.
 This section has two main sub-sections; the first sub-section provides answers to commonly asked questions about coding medication errors.
 The second sub-section provides examples for coding medication errors.
-Examples are based on MedDRA Version 21.0.
+Examples are based on MedDRA Version 23.0.

 The document is a living document and the content of this section will be updated based on user feedback.
 Users are invited to contact the MSSO Help Desk with any questions or comments about the MedDRA Points to Consider Companion Document.